backstage/backstage/plugins/events-node/README.md

 This package defined basic types for event-based interactions inside of Backstage.

-Additionally, it provides the core event service `eventsServiceRef` of type `EventsService` with its default implementation that uses the `DefaultEventsService` implementation.
+Additionally, it provides a default implementation for the `coreServices.events` ref that uses the `DefaultEventsService` implementation.

 `DefaultEventsService` is a simple in-memory implementation that requires the co-deployment of producers and consumers of events.